adipro/starter-academic/content/publication/kurniawan-2015-oses/index.md

 publication_types:
 - '1'
 abstract: ''
-publication: '*2nd Offshore Energy Storage Symposium*'
+publication: '*Proceedings of the 2nd Offshore Energy and Storage Symposium*'
 ---